 These days, Justin Townes Earle is happy—like, genuinely happy.
 That’s saying a lot, considering the life of the singer-songwriter from Nashville, who releases his sixth record Single Mothers on September 9, hasn’t ever really been that way.

 Despite being named after two legendary musicians—his father Steve Earle and his best friend Townes Van Zandt—the life of JTE has been strained.
 His relationship with his father has always been one of question, mainly because it’s something that hasn’t ever really been there.
 From age two on, his mother raised him alone, and throughout his musical career he’s openly spoke about substance addiction and depression starting at a young age.
-His music reflects these themes—simple and sparse songwriting over music that sounds like it’s made for sitting on a porch in the Midwest, sipping some lemonade with friend and music about What It All Means.
+His music reflects these themes—simple and sparse songwriting over music that sounds like it’s made for sitting on a porch in the Midwest, sipping some lemonade with friend and talking about What It All Means.
 Single Mothers, with its loaded album title, fits nicely within his discography, but on the LP he’s grown up and, rather than looking at the mistakes of the past, he’s focusing on the future.

 At age 32, Townes Earle has now found sobriety and a healthy relationship.
 Earlier this year, he was married and spent time out in Utah, just floating around, reminding himself that the world is bigger than the back alley behind your apartment in which you smoke a cigarette.
 He recently moved back to Nashville after spending five years in New York City.
-When we talked on the phone a few weeks ago, he spoke through his heavy southern drawl candidly and with the confidence of someone who has their shit together.
+When we talked on the phone a few weeks ago, he spoke through his heavy southern drawl candidly, with the confidence of someone who has their shit together.
 “We make life a lot harder than it should be,” he said.
 Indeed.
 Life is about those tiny revelations—the ones that seem so obvious, but always somehow so hard to reach.

 You’re living in Nashville again.
 What was the transition from New York City back to your hometown like?